Subchapter B. CERTIFICATION PROGRAM FOR INSTALLERS

 (e) The total experience requirement is experience gained working at a storage tank site while working towards the total number of activities completed requirement.

-(f) When conducting an aboveground storage tank structural integrity inspection on an aboveground field constructed metallic storage tank, the Department certified inspector shall also possess API Standard 653 (Tank Inspection, Repair, Alteration and Reconstruction Certification).
+(g) When conducting an aboveground storage tank structural integrity inspection on an aboveground field constructed metallic storage tank, the Department-certified inspector shall also possess API Standard 653 (Tank Inspection, Repair, Alteration and Reconstruction Certification).

-(g) The applicant shall certify completion of safety training which is appropriate for the certification category.
-Training must be in accordance with regulatory requirements and industry standards and procedures such as Occupational Safety and Health Administration requirements in 29 CFR 1910 (relating to occupational and health standards for industry).
+(h) The applicant shall certify completion of safety training which is appropriate for the certification category.
+Training must be in accordance with regulatory requirements and industry standards and procedures such as Occupational Safety and Health Administration requirements in 29 CFR Part 1910 (relating to occupational safety and health standards).

-(h) Certified inspectors of underground storage tanks (IUM) shall complete Department-provided inspector training prior to conducting UST facility operation inspections required in § 245.411 (relating to inspection frequency).
+(i) A certified inspector of underground storage tanks (IUM) shall complete Department-provided inspector training prior to conducting inspections on underground storage tank systems as required in § 245.411 (relating to inspection frequency).

 Source